 Here's a Secret to Speed Up Ripening Your Pears

 My pears are still unripe a week after harvest.
 So to speed it up a bit, I put some in a brown paper bag.
 Then popped a ripe apple in there with them.
 Another, "did you know": apples release a ripening hormone, called ethylene, which helps to ripen other fruits around them.
 Nature is amazing.
 Viola, two days later I had pears that were the exact ripeness.
 I wanted them sweet, but still fairly firm for baking.
 For eating fresh, I would have left them in the bag for another day.

 I baked these in mini muffin tins.
 They are crisp and golden on the outside with a tender interior.
 Adding a few grinds of black pepper balanced the saltiness of the cheese.
 The only sweetness comes from the pears, which keep their flavour even after baking.
 They are delicious warm from the oven, but just as good cold.
-And a perfect fall inspired appetizer.
-Serve them along side fresh grapes and a selection of more cheeses.
+And a perfect fall-inspired appetizer.
+Serve them alongside fresh grapes and a selection of more cheeses.

-If, like me, you still have a lot of pears after making these, you can try making some delicious Pear Jelly.
+If like me, you still have a lot of pears after making these, you can try making some delicious Pear Jelly.

-Here's How to Make Pear Gorgonzola Appetizer Bites
+Pear Gorgonzola Bites

-- 2 cups all purpose flour
+- 2 cups all-purpose flour

-- 1 tbsp baking powder
+- 1 tablespoon baking powder

-- 1 tsp freshly ground black pepper
+- 1 teaspoon freshly ground black pepper

 - juice of half a lemon

-- Pre heat oven to 350° Unless using non stick, lightly coat a mini muffin tin with cooking spray
+- Preheat oven to 350° Unless using non-stick, lightly coat a mini muffin tin with cooking spray

-- In another bowl combine milk, egg, butter, lemon juice and pears
+- In another bowl combine milk, butter, egg, lemon juice, and pears

 - Add the milk/egg mixture to the dry ingredients, combining quickly with a few swift strokes so as not to overmix.